Last updated on May 12th, 2020

 - 1 whole jalapeño*

-- 1/2 medium sweet onion (about 100 grams)
+- ½ medium sweet onion

 - 3 cloves garlic

-- 5 tbsp tomato paste or ketchup
+- 5 tablespoon tomato paste (could sub ketchup)

-- 1 tbsp smoked paprika
+- 1 tablespoon smoked paprika

-- 1/2 tbsp chili powder
+- ½ tablespoon chili powder

-- 1 tsp oregano
+- 1 teaspoon oregano

-- 1 tsp onion powder
+- 1 teaspoon onion powder

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1 tsp ground black pepper (or to taste)
+- 1 teaspoon ground black pepper

-- 1/8 tsp cayenne pepper*
+- ⅛ teaspoon cayenne pepper

-- 3 tbsp apple cider vinegar
+- 3 tablespoon apple cider vinegar

-- 2 tbsp dijon mustard
+- 2 tablespoon dijon mustard

-- 2 tbsp Worcestershire sauce
+- 2 tablespoon Worcestershire sauce

-- 2 tbsp sriracha chili sauce*
+- 2 tablespoon sriracha chili sauce

-- 2 tsp hickory liquid smoke*
+- 2 teaspoon hickory liquid smoke

 - Serving vessel ideas: with Sola Company hamburger buns are the best.
 Use our code 10BRIANA for 10% off + free shipping!
 You could also serve on a salad, stuff bell peppers with them, serve with vegetables, cheese, pork rinds, pickles, or anything!